adventistchurch/alps/README.md

 ### CSS Object and Utility Based Styling

 #### 7 Column Grid Layout Classes
+*The 7 Column Grid is used on the page layout and all blocks*
 - `.l-grid` Grid wrapper to make child divs flex
 - `.l-grid--7-col` 7 Column grid wrapper
   - `.l-grid-item--x-col` Span x number of columns on mobile (<=500px)